Portable saved by fans after he almost fell off speaker during performance

 - Different hilarious reactions have followed Portable's incident because despite his personality, Nigerians still like him

-Rising star, Portable recently gave fans a good time and it appeared like he had a good time himself, maybe a little too much.
+Rising star, Portable recently gave fans a good time and it appeared he may have had too much fun himself.

-In a video which has made the rounds on social media, the singer legt levelled grounds and climbed a speaker during his performance.
+In a video that has made the rounds on social media, the singer left levelled grounds and climbed a speaker during his performance.

 Things almost went south as he tripped on the speaker but his fans who surrounded him were quick to catch him and put him back in his place.